2i2c-org/2i2c-org.github.io/content/blog/2026/public-roadmap/index.md

 1. **Make it easier for everyone to see and influence our priorities**.
 2. **Make it easier for member organizations to fund or collaborate on work**.
 3. **Make it easier for open source communities to see what's driving our contributions**.
-For [directed contributions](LINK) we want upstream communities to have visibility into what's driving the work and who is making it happen.
 4. **Make it easier to give credit to member communities that fund work**.

 In short, we want to **model what sustainable open development can look like**.